MyGUI/mygui/trunk/Readme.txt

-Change [Configuration properties->Debugging->working directory] of TestApp and LayoutEditor to ../Shared/$(ConfigurationName) if you want run projects from Visual Studio.
+Change [Configuration properties->Debugging->working directory] of TestApp, LayoutEditor and Demos to ../Shared/$(ConfigurationName) if you want run projects from Visual Studio.